 Creating A Supporting Table

-I have here a really simple measure, which is a sum of my revenue, so just sales.
-But it could be anything, it could be your quantity or your costs.
-It could just be any core measure that you create.
+Here I have a really simple measure, which is a sum of my revenue (so just sales).
+But it could be anything, for example, it could be your quantity or your costs or it could just be any core measure that you create.

 If all these increased by a selected amount, say 5%, 10%, or 15%, I want to show the impact of that.
 And I want to make it dynamic so that I can select different amounts, and then be able to see what the new scenario amount is.

 The first thing we need to do to create this is to Enter Data.
 So, I’m going to enter some values here, and then we’re going to harvest a selection based on these values.

 So, I’m going to call this Percent Change.
 And then I’m going to put some values in here, say 5%, 10%, 15, 20, and 30%.
 I’ll call this table Percentage Change.
 So, I’m basically creating a new table here.

 Instead of getting it from Excel, I’ve just created it from scratch using the Enter Data feature embedded into Power BI desktop.

 Once I load that in, this supporting table will come into my model, like so.

 Inside our supporting table, I’m going to change the formatting to percentage and get rid of the decimal point.